 7. Testing Bot

-TestingBot offers automated testing using their cloud-based Selenium grid with all major browsers.
-You can also do manual/live testing by getting instant access to any Mac, Linux, Windows and Mobile browser (over 1,100 browsers total).
-TestingBot, like most of the other tools, allows you to take and compare screenshots across browsers to ensure your designs look consistent across the board.
+TestingBot offers automated testing on all major browsers using their cloud-based Selenium grid, and it supports several other automation frameworks.
+You can also do manual/live testing by getting instant access to any Mac, Linux, Windows, and Mobile browser (over 1,100 browsers total).

 8. IE Tab